tylerco56/b-plate/README.md

 ## License & Usage
 You may use b-plate freely for personal, non-commercial purposes only.
-Please contact me on Linkedin to discuss commercial use.
+Please contact me to discuss commercial use.